GovLab/od500-static/README.md

 ### Building

-You'll need to install the requirements in a virtualenv:
+You'll need to install the requirements in a virtualenv, and pull down the `pelican-plugins` submodule.

     pip install -r requirements.txt
+    git submodule init
+    git submodule update

 Then you can build into `content`: